 Attachment, a term related to publishing and reading books, has two connected yet distinct meanings.
 Attachment refers to incorporating non-book items (such as bookmarks, postcards, or stickers) to increase book sales.
 In this sense, attachment is a marketing tactic intended to make books more desirable to potential buyers.

 Computing-wise, an email attachment refers to any file attached to an email message; usually, this means documents, but it can include images, video, and audio files too.

-These are often used to send files too large to be sent as email attachments.
-For example, if you want to send a video clip that is too large to be sent as an email attachment, you can upload it to a file-sharing site and then send a link to the file in your email.
+These services allow users to send files that are too large to attach directly as email attachments; for instance, if you want to send a video clip, that’s too large to upload as a personal file-sharing site attachment, then link back to it when emailing someone the link for download.

-Some email programs allow you to preview them without downloading it.
-This can be useful if you want to see what the attachment contains without downloading it.
+Specific email programs allow users to preview attachments without downloading them.
+This feature can be beneficial when quickly assessing what the attachment contains without needing to download everything first.

 If you receive any suspicious-looking email, do not open it; delete it without opening its attachments.